rethinkdb/rethinkdb-rs/4-admin/importing.md

 <img alt="Importing Data Illustration" class="api_command_illustration"
     src="/assets/images/docs/api_illustrations/importing_data.png" />

 The `rethinkdb` utility includes an `import` command to load existing data into RethinkDB databases.
 It can read JSON files, organized in one of two formats described below, or comma-separated value (CSV) files (including ones with other delimiters such as tab characters).
+The utility runs under the `admin` user account (see [Permissions and user accounts][pua]).

+[pua]: /docs/permissions-and-accounts

 When the option is available, you should choose the JSON file format.
 If you're exporting from a SQL database this might not be possible, but you might be able to write a separate script to transform CSV output into JSON, or use the `mysql2json` script available as part of [mysql2xxxx][m2x].